 Payment in Lieu of Civil Penalty Sample Clauses

 Payment in Lieu of Civil Penalty.
-Augusta Products shall pay $2,900 as a payment in lieu of civil penalty to CEH pursuant to Health & Safety Code § 25249.7(b), and California Code of Regulations, Title 11, § 3203(b).
-CEH shall use such funds to continue its work educating and protecting people from exposures to toxic chemicals, including heavy metals.
-In addition, as part of its Community Environmental Action and Justice Fund, CEH will use four percent of such funds to award grants to grassroots environmental justice groups working to educate and protect people from exposures to toxic chemicals.
+Shiraleah shall pay $800 as payment to CEH in lieu of civil penalty pursuant to Health & Safety Code § 25249.7(b), and California Code of Regulations, Title 11 § 3203(b).
+CEH will use such funds to continue its work educating and protecting people from exposures to toxic chemicals, including heavy metals.
+In addition, as part of its Community Environmental Action and Justice Fund, CEH will use four percent (4%) of such funds to award grants to grassroots environmental justice groups working to educate and protect people from exposures to toxic chemicals.
 The method of selection of such groups can be found at the CEH web site at xxx.xxx.xxx/xxxxxxxxxxx.
-The payments pursuant to this Section shall be made payable to the Center For Environmental Health and associated with taxpayer identification number 00-0000000.
-These payments shall be delivered to Lexington Law Group, 000 Xxxxxxxxxx Xxxxxx, Xxx Xxxxxxxxx, XX 00000.
+The payment in lieu of penalty check shall be made payable to the Center for Environmental Health.
+This payment shall be delivered to Lexington Law Group, 000 Xxxxxxxxxx Xxxxxx, Xxx Xxxxxxxxx, XX 00000.

 AutoNDA by SimpleDocs